Graveyard Shift

 • Final layout delivers three distinct path experiences with speed, skill, and strategy in mind

-Main path stairs that wind up the mansion
+Main path up the stair case

 Initial blockout version of staircase in mansion.
 Felt flat and not like a house.